 Dr Janet Titchener introduced New Zealand to a cutting edge approach to diabetes management when she opened GPSI Diabetes in Hawke's Bay.
 That was over 10 years ago.
-Today, this cutting edge specialty diabetes service is now providing care to people from all over New Zealand.
+Today, this cutting edge approach is known as patient-centered care and acknowledged by expert as an essential component to diabetes care if good clinical outcomes are to be achieved.
+GPSI Diabetes is the only provider in New Zealand to provide a truly patient centered approach to diabetes care and not surprisingly, is now providing care to people all over New Zealand as well as overseas.

 At the time a person is diagnosed with diabetes, they are generally given a set of instructions which they are expected to follow - for example "you need to lose some weight", "you should take insulin", "you must eat a more healthy diet, exercise more" and/or "you need to take these pills".
 In other words they are expecting a person to change their lifestyle and life choices so that they fit into a prescribed diabetes management regime.

 At GPSI Diabetes we do not do this.
 We recognise that each person is a unique individual with their own set of beliefs and priorities about their life, and that management success will not occur if treatments being selected do not suit the patient’s unique life situations and/or cultural and personal beliefs.
 There are many different ways to manage diabetes and we believe that if you are provided with information about all of these choices, then you will be able to determine which management option is going to suit you and your life the best.
 In other words, it is quite possible for you to fit your diabetes into your life as opposed to fitting your life into diabetes.